- 22 Apr 2008

 An Exploration of Technology Diffusion

-Executive Summary — How long are technology adoption lags?
+Overview — How long are technology adoption lags?
 Can cross-country differences in technology adoption lags account for a significant fraction of cross-country GDP disparities?
 Diego Comin of Harvard Business School and Bart Hobijn of the Federal Reserve Bank of New York develop a new benchmark to understand the diffusion process of individual technologies and the consequences that this has for aggregate growth.
 This benchmark provides a rationale for the evolution of diffusion measures that include how many units of technology each adopter has adopted in addition to the traditional extensive margin.
 The model is estimated to obtain measures of adoption lags for 15 technologies in 166 countries.
 Key concepts include:

 - Adoption lags are large.
 On average, countries have adopted technologies 47 years after their invention.